A Unified Effective Capacity Performance Analysis of Lp-norm Diversity Reception over Arbitrary and Correlated Generalized Fading Channels: Conclusions

 \section{Conclusions}

 Real-time applications are quite delay-sensitive, requiring an alternative performance metric rather than the conventional Shannon or outage capacity.
 Lately, the EC has attracted attention as a suitable metric quantifying end-to-end system performance under QoS limitations.
-In this paper, a novel analytical framework for obtaining the exact EC performance of $L_p$-norm diversity reception over arbitrary generalized fading channels and different adaptive transmission policies, namely OPRA, ORA, CIFR and TIFR, was proposed.
-The validity of the proposed analytical methodology was assessed by considering very generic channel fading models that describe wireless propagation in a more realistic manner than the conventional fading models.
+In this paper a new MGF-based methodology for obtaining, in a unified way, the exact EC performance of $L_p$-norm diversity reception over arbitrary and correlated generalized fading channels, was proposed.
+For the special case of dual diversity, closed-form expressions for the EC performance over GSNM fading channels have further been deduced.
+Finally, an analytical MGF-based approach for the asymptotic analysis of the EC performance at low- and high-SNR regions was also proposed thus providing useful insights regarding the operating parameters which affect the overall system performance.
+The validity of the proposed analytical methodology was assessed by considered very generic channel fading models that describe wireless propagation in a more realistic manner than the conventional fading models.
 The accuracy of the proposed analysis was substantiated with numerical results, accompanied with equivalent performance evaluation results obtained by means of Monte-Carlo simulations.